 Undergraduate enrollment: 1,791

 A private liberal arts college located near central Maine, Bates College is known for its world-class educational offerings.
-Along with offering 35 majors including Neuroscience and American Cultural Studies, Bates also partners with many top-tier engineering colleges to offer a Dual Degree Engineering Program, where student spend 3 years at Bates and 2 years at a college such as Case Western, Dartmouth, or Columbia.
+Along with offering 35 majors including Neuroscience and American Cultural Studies, Bates also partners with many top-tier engineering colleges to offer a Dual Degree Engineering Program, where students spend 3 years at Bates and 2 years at a college such as Case Western, Dartmouth, or Columbia.

 FIND THE RIGHT COLLEGE FOR YOU